OctopusDeploy/blog/blog/2020-06/getting-started-with-kind-and-octopus/index.md

 ## A word on workers

-Because the Kubernetes URL references `localhost`, we either need to run Octopus on our local development PC, or install a worker on our local PC, which essentially allows a remote Octopus instance to tunnel into our local PC.
+Because the Kubernetes URL references `127.0.0.1` (or `localhost`), we either need to run Octopus on our local development PC or install a worker on our local PC, which allows a remote Octopus instance to tunnel into our local PC.

 In the screenshots below you can see some of the steps from the Tentacle manager which configure a worker: